Sunday, June 05, 2011

 Church of God, London, Ontario

 If the humidity weren't so bad, I could tolerate these 25°C plus heatwaves.
-But the humidex is wringing my patience when it adds another 10 degrees, and more, to our level of discomfort.
+But the humidex is wringing my patience.

-But whatever the reason for the heat, it's days like these that make you long for crisp autumn winds.
-It's days like these that make you seek ways to keep cool.
-Are you running out of ideas?
-Here's one: A church with prayer AND air conditioning.
+Whatever the reason for the heat, it's days like these that make you long for crisp autumn winds, while seeking ways to keep cool.
+In case you're running out of ideas, here's one: A church with prayer AND air conditioning.
 That may come in handy for some after viewing Ann Miller's sizzling rendition of Cole Porter's "It's too darn hot!"
 Now that's cool!
+(Note on the link: the video of Ann Miller's dance may be unavailable.)

 Monday, July 26, 2010